cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/1-click-clusters/support.md

 # Support

-At Lambda, we recognize that exceptional support is critical to maximizing the value of your One-Click Cluster (1CC) deployment.
+At Lambda, we recognize that exceptional support is critical to maximizing the value of your 1-Click Cluster (1CC) deployment.
 Our world-class support team is dedicated to ensuring your success at every stage, from deployment to daily operations.

 ## Support team